wp-plugins/wp-login-recaptcha/readme.txt

 You can login now and fix your reCAPTCHA setting from admin page.

 == Changelog ==

+= 1.0.0 =
+* Update for latest WP ReCAPTCHA plugin update.
+There is a small interface bug on WP-admin menu, which is the menu link of WP reCAPTCHA will be displayed twice.
+However everything is working normally on the user side.

 = 0.1.4 =
 * Bug fix for latest WP ReCAPTCHA plugin update.